-The four-year running average of the FCS at Wheeler North Reef was within the range set by the two reference reefs in 2020 (Figure 6.2.11b).
-Consequently, the Wheeler North Reef met this performance standard in 2020.
+The four-year running average of the mean FCS Index has gradually increased at all three reef since 2012.
+During this period the four-year average at Wheeler North Reef was within the range set by San Mateo and Barn in six of the ten years, including 2021 (Figure 6.2.11b).
+Consequently, Wheeler North Reef met this performance standard in 2021.

 Figure 6.2.11.
-Food chain support (FCS) index (± 1 standard error) at Wheeler North Reef, San Mateo and Barn (a) annual values for 2009 - 2020 and (b) 4-year running average.
+Mean food chain support (FCS) index at Wheeler North Reef, San Mateo and Barn (a) annual values for 2009 - 2021 and (b) 4-year running average.